Harissa Shakshuka With Feta

 • Olive oil: I prefer extra-virgin olive oil here.
 Use your favourite, and you will be happy with the results.

-How to make shakshuka with feta
+How to make harissa shakshuka

 Shakshuka is a dish of eggs poached in a spiced tomato sauce.
 The rest is a matter of preference.